Myjoyysr/DigiFab2020/README.md

 # Introductory Report

-At the beginning we had plenty of ideas, like some sort of mechanical drummer, a drone, a sweeping robot, a laser guard, and MITÄ MUITA OLI?.
+At the beginning we had plenty of ideas, like some sort of mechanical drummer, a drone, a sweeping robot, a laser guard, a drinking bottle, a spice box, a moving computer mouse, a car with voice commands, a fire alarm and an automated curtain opener.
 First we narrowed our options down to three: a drone, a sweeping robot and a laser guard.
 These we joggled with the teachers, and decided to do sketches to sweeping robot and laser guard.

 KUVIA EKOISTA SKETSEISTÄ